cadbox1/prawn-stack/README.md

    ```
 1. Run `yarn` to install dependencies.
 1. Set the region in `bin/prawn-cdk.ts`.
+1. Update `yourPublicIpAddress` in `lib/prawn-stack.ts` with your public ip address so you can access the database.
 1. Run `yarn cdk bootstrap --profile account-name`.
 1. Run `yarn deploy --profile account-name`.
+   - Takes about about 13 mins.

 ### Future Deploys

+This takes about 1-3 mins.

 ```
 yarn deploy --profile account-name